 Meanwhile, the tasks have become more diverse, but the basic idea remains the same: ensuring everyone adequate, basic medical care at a cost that is directly related to the income.

 Every employee (whose income is below a certain annual limit) is compulsorily insured in the GKV.
-Freelancers and self-employed can choose between public and private health care.
+Additionally, there are voluntarily insured employees who can choose between public and private health insurance.

 Thus, currently almost 90% of the population in Germany are in one way or another insured in the public health care system!

 The GKV is a central pillar of the welfare state and despite the mistakes and inadequacies that it truly has, it is a major triumph of the modern welfare state.

 Listing all benefits would and does fill entire books.
 The task of the GKV is “to maintain the health of the insured, to restore or to improve their health” and this has direct consequences for the benefits and procedures.

 By law, benefits must be “adequate, appropriate and economic and must not exceed what is necessary”.

 Thus, the procedures that are covered are derived.
 At regular intervals these procedures get reviewed or new ones get added.
 This process is strictly regulated by law.
 To generalise, the GKV pays for all medically necessary and common procedures including things such as rehabilitation.

 The method used for reimbursement is the so-called “Sachleistungsprinzip”.
 It means that the insured person does not have to pay anything (except for certain mandated additional payments) to physicians, hospitals, pharmacies, etc. or other institutions that offer health care services.

 In contrast to many other types of insurance, belonging to the GKV is regulated very strictly.
 In addition to the mentioned annual limit of income, there are a number of other provisions that determine whether someone has to be in the GKV or can choose private insurance.